-Lenders want to ensure that allowing you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of an individual with a better FICO score.
+Lenders want to make sure that giving you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of someone having a near perfect credit score.

-We're used to working with all levels of FICO scores.
-Call us at (813) 259-0000 and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get it?
-Building your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+How do you boost your credit score?
+Improving your FICO score takes time.
+It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+You'll improve your credit score by using these tips:

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt transferred to a single card.
+But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have all of your debt sitting on one card.

-- Chain store cards and gas cards.
-For those who have no credit or low credit, store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and keep up your payments, which will raise your FICO score.
-You should always avoid keeping a large balance for too long because these types of cards traditionally have a higher interest rate.
+- Store cards and service station cards.
+For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and keep up your payments, which will raise your credit.
+You must always avoid charging a high balance for too long because these types of cards more than likely have a steeper interest rate.

 - Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
+But, make sure you pay them off in one or two payments.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of RE/MAX Bay to Bay, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of RE/MAX Bay to Bay, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.